Complex care nursing is increasingly recognised as being vital for supporting people with a range... Read more...

 So what exactly is equality and diversity in adult care, and why is it so important?

-Equality is the practice of making sure everyone is treated the same regardless of their race, age, sexual orientation, gender identity and religion, among other characteristics.
+Equality is the practice of making sure everyone is treated the same, regardless of their personal characteristics.
+These include race, age, disability, sexual orientation, gender identity and religion, among others.

-This means every care client is entitled to the same high standard of care as their peers, regardless of their personal circumstances.
+This means every care client has equal opportunity to access the same high standard of care as their peers, regardless of their personal circumstances.

-Diversity, on the other hand, is about recognising the differences between people, and acknowledging the positive value of these differences.
+Diversity, on the other hand, is about recognising the differences between people, whether this is race, gender, religion or belief.
+Staff should also acknowledge the positive value of these differences.

-In care, this means taking account of clients’ individual needs based on their characteristics, and making each and every client feel valued, recognised and accommodated by tailoring care accordingly.
+In care, this means taking account of clients’ individual needs based on their characteristics.
+Creating an inclusive environment by tailoring care to each resident will help clients feel valued, recognised and accommodated.

-Lack of equality and diversity in adult care leads to discrimination, prejudice, and a client’s loss of individuality, and creates an unacceptable situation where clients are not given the quality of care they deserve.
+Lack of equality and diversity in adult care leads to discrimination, prejudice, and a client’s loss of individuality.
+It creates an unacceptable situation where clients are not given the quality of care they deserve.

-For example, a recent government report found that the LGBTQ+ community were constantly let down in care, with care not designed to include them, but rather aimed at heteronormative people.
+For example, a recent government report found that the LGBTQ+ community were constantly let down in care.
+Care was not designed to include them, but rather aimed at heteronormative people.

-As such, it’s important that care providers strive to place equality and diversity at the heart of everything they do.
+As such, care providers must strive to place equality and diversity in the workplace at the heart of everything they do from day to day.

 What laws protect equality and diversity in adult care?